Portland Progress

 Partner with large stakeholders in the freight sector to encourage development of a Sustainable Freight Action Plan.

-Update: Long-term strategy
+Update: Long-term Strategy

 Transformative potential: Equitable, regenerative, resilient